The Rodger Wright Centre

 Free Help and Advice

-In addition to exchanging injection equipment, Needle Exchanges offer free help and advice to drug users about health issues .
+In addition to exchanging injection equipment, Needle Exchanges offer free help and advice to injecting drug users about health issues .
 You should bear in mind that advice or information given is not designed to replace that of health or legal professionals but is offered as a more user friendly, realistic and practical nature.

 Addiction Problems